Blog Post

 We offer a commercial Next.js image viewer library that can easily be integrated into your web application.
 It comes with 30+ features that let you view, annotate, edit, and sign documents directly in your browser.
 Out of the box, it has a polished and flexible UI that you can extend or simplify based on your unique use case.

-• A prebuilt and polished UI
+• A prebuilt and polished UI for an improved user experience

-• 15+ annotation tools
+• 15+ prebuilt annotation tools to enable document collaboration

-• Support for multiple file types
+• Support for more file types with client-side PDF, MS Office, and image viewing

-• Dedicated support from engineers
+• Dedicated support from engineers to speed up integration

 Example of Our Next.js Image Viewer

 To see our image viewer in action, upload a JPG, PNG, or TIFF file by selecting Choose Example > Open Document (if you don’t see this, switch to the Standalone option).
-Once your image is displayed in the viewer, you can try drawing freehand, adding a note, or applying a crop or an e-signature.
+Once your image is displayed in the viewer, you can try drawing freehand, adding a note, or applying a crop or an eSignature.

 Requirements to Get Started